imagej/imagej.github.io/_pages/cookbook/z-functions.md

 Display modes from left to right: slice, slice & borders, max projection, projection, volume.

-For all display modes, the position may manually be updated by holding the ‘Shift’ key and moving the displayed image with the mouse.
+For all display modes, the position may manually be updated by holding the 'Shift' key and moving the displayed image with the mouse.
 Orientation may also be updated by adjusting the rotation values at the bottom of Volume Viewer: these values represent the degree of rotation along each axis and may be changed to provide a more concise orientation.
 When using the mouse to rotate the object, these values update automatically.
 The XY, YZ, or XZ planes can also be viewed at any time by using the buttons at the bottom of the viewer.

 Beyond the display modes, the image may also be analyzed in different ways through the selection of an interpolation method.
-These are of especial importance for the ‘Slice’, ‘Slice & Borders’, and ‘Volume’ modes.
-The methods available are ‘Nearest Neighbor’, ‘Trilinear’, ‘Tricubic Smooth’, and ‘Tricubic Sharp’.
+These are of especial importance for the 'Slice', 'Slice & Borders', and 'Volume' modes.
+The methods available are 'Nearest Neighbor', 'Trilinear', 'Tricubic Smooth', and 'Tricubic Sharp'.

 <figure><img src="/media/Volume viewer interpolation methods.png" title="volume_viewer_interpolation_methods.png" width="279" height="279" alt="volume_viewer_interpolation_methods.png" /><figcaption aria-hidden="true">volume_viewer_interpolation_methods.png</figcaption></figure>

 Interpolation methods clockwise from top left: nearest neighbor, trilinear, tricubic sharp, tricubic smooth.

 The z-Aspect may be used to either stretch or compress data along the Z-axis while the X and Y axes dimensions remain unchanged.
-The sampling value can be used to control how many samples are utilized to blend the rendering’s values.
+The sampling value can be used to control how many samples are utilized to blend the rendering's values.
 Typically, higher sampling values will result in better quality results, though the tradeoff is a slightly slower processing time.

 3D Viewer
 ---------